 Color Consultation – Expert guidance on how to use the elements of color, light, form, pattern and texture to create a harmonious, balanced, functional design that supports human health and well-being.
 Design goals are reached using scientifically-based reasoning and analysis techniques tailored specifically for each unique client.
 Staging Consultation - Guidance for agents and sellers on how to stage your home so you can sell it fast!
 Design/Redesign Consultation - Recommendations on space planning, furniture selection, accessorizing and beyond.
 Association Affiliations - IACC-NA Associate; ASID Industry Partner, IDS Associate

 Having a passion for color, art and design since I was young has always pushed me to expand my creative side.
 Since earning my BFA in Interior Design in 1992, my focus has primarily been Residential Design.
-In 2011, I began working for an architectural firm as a Commercial Interior Designer.
+In 2011, I began working for an architect firm as a Commercial Interior Designer.
 Although the two fields offer different design challenges, I consider the human response to color as the same for each.
 I strive to reflect this in my artwork as well.
 As I discover more, it is my desire to help others understand the significance of color, and teach them to think about the impact of color in our surroundings and in our lives.
 Being a creative-left-brained person, (or is that a logical-right-brain??)
 I was thrilled to discover the IACC and its scientific approach to color!
 During the time I attended the seminars, the IACC celebrated their 50th Anniversary.
 I was honored and privileged to have one of my seminar assignments chosen to display at the event in Salzburg, Austria.
 I became an Associate Member of the IACC-NA in 2008 and am currently researching for my thesis.
-In 2012 I joined the Board as Vice President and was voted in as President in 2013.
-It is a pleasure to serve with my fellow board members for such an amazing organization!
+In 2012 I joined the Board as Vice President and was voted in as President from 2013 - 2017.
+It was such a pleasure to serve with my fellow board members for such an amazing organization!
 Please note that I currently do not consult outside of the architect firm where I work.